Certified Diamonds, DiaEx Explains

 • The treatment if any, applied to the diamond.
 This is another factor that affects the price of the stone.

-Olga Rosina has something to say about synthetic diamonds, '... the diamond industry is a bit confused when it comes to tackling the issue of synthetic diamonds.
+Kaisilver has something to say about synthetic diamonds, '... the diamond industry is a bit confused when it comes to tackling the issue of synthetic diamonds.
 These stones are factory made and not natural, the process begins by putting a small chip (piece) of natural diamond into a sophisticated piece of equipment.
 These diamonds have been around for quite some time but, have been recently promoted by tremendous market hype ...'.
+Keep in mind that the terms synthetic and lab diamonds could be used interchangeably.

-The confusion became a bit more severe when, GIA announed that it would be extending its diamond testing services, to include synthetic diamonds.
+The confusion became a bit more severe when, GIA announced that it would be extending its diamond testing services, to include synthetic (lab) diamonds.
 Other testing labs have followed suite and so, we now have certified diamonds that are synthetic and not natural.
-This is precisely why a certified diamond would need to have a clear indication on the certificate, classifying the stone as natural or synthetic.
+This is precisely why a certified diamond would need to have a clear indication on the certificate, classifying the stone as natural or lab created.
+DeBeers has always been a big name in the natural diamond sector, the company has now clearly expressed commercial interest in lab diamonds.
+This both in the manufacturing and trading aspects of lab diamonds.

 And who benefits from diamond certification, while it might appear that buyers are the only beneficiaries, a little thought will reveal a different story.
 International diamond markets have been showing signs of stagnation, anything that will boost buyer confidence should be welcomed.
 A significant portion of diamond lovers, are afraid of receiving fake diamonds or paying a high price for overstated 4C parameters.
 Dealing in certified diamonds provided by reputed testing laboratories, will deliver a win-win situation for both buyers and sellers.

-We asked Olga Rosina why the certification of diamonds is not being made mandatory.
-Her answer was quite straightforward, '... by creating an exclusive status for certified diamonds, sellers are able to make much higher profit margins.
+We asked the Kaisilver team why, the certification of diamonds is not being made mandatory.
+The answer was quite straightforward, '... by creating an exclusive status for certified diamonds, sellers are able to make much higher profit margins.
 Selling diamonds that are not certified, diamond sellers can easily over assess the 4C parameters of a stone.
 Bringing change in the diamond industry can be a major challenge, technology might have the answer ...'.